Terry Liskevych: College coaching career

 In 1974, he was hired as the head men's volleyball coach at Ohio State University.
-He guided the Buckeyes to the co-championships of the Midwest Intercollegiate Volleyball Association (MIVA), and to a third-place finish in both the 1975 and 1976 NCAA National Championships.
+He guided the Buckeyes to the co-championships of the Midwestern Intercollegiate Volleyball Association (MIVA), and to a third-place finish in both the 1975 and 1976 NCAA National Championships.
 In both 1975 and 1976, Liskevych was selected as the MIVA Coach of the Year.